Timothysit/oldWebsite/_posts/2017-10-29-My-first-post.md

 This is part of "The Blog Project".
 Start date: 20171028
-There are no specific goals in this project, but since I have gotten quite into computational neuroscience and data anlaysis recently, I aim to build blog as a platform to share some data analysis that I may do.
+There are no specific goals in this project, but since I have gotten quite into computational neuroscience and data anlaysis recently, I aim to build blog as a platform to share some data analysis that I will do.

 Some ideas of data analysis project to do that may be interseting: